-This policy explains how we process personal data within our global businesses delivering search, consulting and assessment services, including how it affects our websites: www.odgersberndtson.com, www.berwickpartners.co.uk, www.odgersinterim.com, www.odgersinterim.ca, www.berwicktalentsolutions.com, www.odgersconnect.com
+This policy explains how we process personal data within our global businesses delivering search, consulting and assessment services, including how it affects our website: www.odgersberndtson.com

 Who we are

-Odgers Berndtson ("we", "us") is committed to keeping your information secure and managing it in accordance with our legal responsibilities, under the privacy and data protection laws applicable wherever we operate in the world, as well as the General Data Protection Regulation (Regulation (EC) 2016/679 (“GDPR”) in the European Union (“EU”).
+Odgers Berndtson LLC ("we", "us") takes the privacy of all the data subjects whose data it processes very seriously, and has put in place extensive measures to ensure that the rights and expectations of those data subjects are respected at all times.
+We are committed to keeping your information secure and managing it in accordance with our legal responsibilities, under the privacy and data protection laws applicable wherever we operate in the world, as well as the General Data Protection Regulation (Regulation (EC) 2016/679 (“GDPR”) in the European Union (“EU”), the Data Protection Act 2018 in the UK and the Californian Consumer Privacy Act (CCPA) and other similar legislation elsewhere in the US and throughout the world.

 Our standards exceed those of the Association of Executive Search and Leadership Consultants, of which we are a member.